RooyyDoe/browser-technologies-2021/README.md

 <details>
   <summary>CSS support</summary>

 When I am doing CSS I am mainly focussing on `divs` and `classes`.
 This project I tried to focus on `ID's` and normal CSS attributes like: `input[type="text"]`.
-On this way I will not work with to many classes and the HTML code will also be cleaner and in the end the CSS code will be much less.
+On this way I will not work with too many classes and the HTML code will also be cleaner and in the end the CSS code will be much less lengthy.

 As CSS Support I have used the `@support` attribute to look if a browser supports the styling that you want to add.
 In this case it was on the `android default browser` where the text was not aligning to the center, but it stayed at the left side of the screen.
 When `align-items: center` is supported in browsers this will be the CSS code that will be send through.